chrsm/Yuescript/doc/docs/de/doc/control-flow/for-loop.md

 for i = 10, 20
   print i

-for k = 1, 15, 2 -- an optional step provided
+for k = 1, 15, 2 -- ein optionaler Schritt
   print k

 for key, value in pairs object